jkruse7/cs1666_pixelstellar/README.md

 ### Procedural Generation

 Each planet will be procedurally generated with terrain, natural structures (mountains, caves, etc.).
 There will be a different biome for each planet with biome-specific generation.
-The advanced topic here will involve many algorithms that generate randomness, such as Poisson disk sampling.
+The advanced topic here will involve many algorithms that generate randomness, such as poisson disk sampling.
 These algorithms will be fine-tuned and layered for each planet to generate "realistic" looking terrains.
 The end goal is to have infinitely generating terrain in the left and right directions.
 Additionally, we will integrate two key algorithms to further enhance the complexity and realism of the environment.
 Cellular automata will be used to aid in real-time particle physics simulation and interactions between different elements, while also generating small environmental variations within the terrain to add dynamic local features.
 Poisson disk sampling, Perlin noise along with other noise generation algorithms, will be used to create larger, more natural terrain variations, ensuring smoother transitions and realistic landscape formations across the planetary environments.

 ## Midterm Goals